 Judges are looking for a fruit that is typical of the variety mentioned in the schedule; free from disease, insect or other damage; clean, bright and free from dust, and uniform shape and size.

 Judges are looking for appearance, finish, colour, texture, favour, aroma and decoration and presentation.

-When presenting your exhibits it is best to display them on firm/rigid plate as soft cardboard ones can collapse.
+When presenting your exhibits it is best to display them on a firm/rigid plate as soft cardboard ones can collapse.

 Cut roses the evening before judging.
 Take the water to the rose, not the reverse, so no time delay in stem absorbing water.
 Keep rose in the fridge until leaving for the Show.

-When presenting cuts, the number of cuts is counted at the top of the vase rather than checking actual number of cuts.
+When presenting cuts, the number of cuts is counted at the top of the vase rather than checking the actual number of cuts.
 Check for separation of stems and ensure these are well above the vase top.